datakurre/blog/content/blog/2022/12/robot-framework-rcc-camunda/index.md

 I saved the best for the last.

 [RCC](https://robocorp.com/docs/rcc/overview) is at the very heart of Robocorp tools for Robot Framework ecosystem.
-RCC is the really cool command line tool, which makes Robot Framework automation packages "just work".
+RCC is the really cool command line tool behind the scenes, and makes Robot Framework automation packages "just work".
 Practically everywhere (Mac, Windows or Linux).
 From scratch.
 And it is [just a single binary download](https://downloads.robocorp.com/rcc/releases/index.html).

 Given a [properly structured robot package](https://robocorp.com/docs/setup/robot-structure), RCC prepares a runtime environment with required dependencies and then executes named automation task from the package.
-Then dependencies are cached for fast re-use.
+Dependencies are then cached for fast re-use in future runs.
 It supports being executed in parallel for concurrent automation, and it also provides scaffolding commands for creating and wrapping new automation code packages.
 Finally, it is not limited for executing just Robot Framework code, technically not even just Python...

-Properly structure robot package, means a zip with `robot.yaml` and `conda.yaml` along the actual code.
+Properly structured robot package, means just a zip file with `robot.yaml` and `conda.yaml` along the actual code.
 At first, `robot.yaml` contains all the metadata RCC needs to execute automation tasks from the package.:

 ```yaml
 tasks: